Op-Ed: The Guardian's XBIZ Amsterdam Podcast Dismisses Creators' Experiences

 Pornhub’s Head of Community and Brand Alex Kekesi advises Gentleman that such videos are fantasy, not incest, and are therefore permitted on the site.

-“What feels really empowering for some people is not the same for everyone,” Kekesi explains.
+“What feels really empowering for some people is not the same for everyone,” Kekesi explains to Gentleman during an interview at the conference.
 “Something that might feel very violent for me or for you or for someone else is a good time.”

 Kekesi’s latter comment is a response to Gentleman’s contention that “violent” pornography is prevalent on the site.
 On this topic, host Pidd seems in accord with Gentleman, asking whether “extreme” pornography normalizes sexual practices that “are in fact not normal and are actually unhealthy.”

 Pidd’s comment and Gentleman’s assertions presuppose an objective universal standard for what is normal, healthy sexual behavior and what is not — a standard that conveniently aligns with their own comfort zones.
 This kind of analysis makes for a pretty convincing explanation of why porn exists in the first place.
-People need fantasy, especially when other people disapprove of their desires and they feel compelled to hide them.
+People need fantasy, especially when other people disapprove of their desires.

 Pidd mentions “choking” content as particularly alarming, reflecting a recent media porn panic over the topic, though the term does not appear anywhere among Pornhub’s top categories and searches, for instance.
-That panic has been fueled by the talking points of anti-porn crusaders — as is Gentleman’s discussion of what she considers “extreme” pornography.
+That panic has been fueled by the talking points of anti-porn crusaders.
+So is Gentleman’s discussion of what she considers “extreme” pornography.

 “The Centre to End All Sexual Exploitation is very clear that in something like 94% of scenes in pornographic content, women are the targets of both physical and verbal aggression, and most of the time the aggressors are men,” she recites.